KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 33 : Calculate Engine Capacity Statistics

 The task is to calculate the minimum, maximum, and average engine capacity across all vehicles.

+## Problem 34 : Retrieve Vehicles with Smallest Engine

+The task is to display all vehicles that have the smallest engine capacity in the database